joshhooker/icSimulation/README.md

 - "extraGridResolution": Just using the fanoFactor will still under estimate the errors of the energy in the grids.
 This is an extra resolution on top of that (1 is 100%).
 - "writeAllEvents": When this is set to true, it will create a second TTree called "allData".
 This will be discussed below.
 This can be only set to true or false.

-The Work Function and Fano Factors for the currently available gases are:
-* P10 gas: workFunction is 28.0 eV and fanoFactor is 0.17
-* CH4 gas: workFunction is 29.1 eV  and fanoFactor is 0.26
-* CO2 gas: workFunction is 34.2 eV and fanoFactor is 0.33
-* CF4 gas: workFunction is 33.8 eV and fanoFactor is ~0.2

 ### Output Files
 Currently, the GEANT4 simulation is not available to be run with multi-threading.
 So as of right now, there will but one output file called "sim.root".
 In this file, there will be up to two TTrees depending on the "writeAllEvents" flag.
 The TTrees are: